Daijiworld @ 25: Dr Ronald Colaco hails ‘Direct Donor to Beneficiary’ philosophy

 "During the Covid pandemic, through its programme Navu Nimmodinge, it reached the community with food, medical, and emotional assistance, which was most needed at that time.
 Recently, Daijiworld launched the programme Cancer Gellolla in association with MIO Mangalore, creating cancer awareness.
 In just three months, many were diagnosed and cured, proving that early awareness is immensely helpful in preventing cancer and related diseases.
 This is yet another example of how journalism can go beyond information and become a hope for public health," he recalled.

-"Keeping this in mind, I firmly believe all media must priority to guiding the government and society towards building a harmonious and inclusive environment, rather than promoting divisive narratives.
+"Keeping this in mind, I firmly believe all media must give priority to guiding the government and society towards building a harmonious and inclusive environment, rather than promoting divisive narratives.
 Only through communal harmony and unity can we achieve rapid economic growth," Dr Colaco added.

 He also lauded Ronald Pinto, director of Hyssna International LLC, for his continuous support and recalled the early days of the portal, appreciating founder Walter Nandalike’s hard work in shaping Daijiworld into a powerful media brand.